szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Otiluke's Freezing Sphere deal half damage on save (449) (IWDEE BGEE BG2EE EET)

 Self-explanatory.
-Most spells that deal damage only on a failed save are not very attractive.
+Most spells that deal damage only on a failed save are not very attractive unless there's some upside to consider (like Bigby's spells... with my tweak, of course!).
 This will make it a better choice.

 ### Make Chain Lightning scale more strongly and spread faster to enemies (451) (BGEE BG2EE EET)